laravel/dusk/readme.md

 This is an alpha release of Dusk.
 Documentation is in progress.

+#### Quickstart (For Laravel 5.4)

+    composer require laravel/dusk

+Once Dusk is installed, add the `Laravel\Dusk\DuskServiceProvider` to your `config/app.php` configuration file.

+    php artisan dusk:install

+A `Browser` directory will be created within your `tests` directory containing an example test.
+Examples of advanced testing and page objects will be available with the full documentation.

+To run your tests, use the `dusk` command:

+    php artisan dusk

+The `dusk` command accepts any argument that is also accepted by the `phpunit` command.

+#### Environments

+To force Dusk to use its own environment file, create a `.env.dusk.{environment}` file in the root of your project.
+For example, if you will be initiating the `dusk` command from your `local` environment, you should create a `.env.dusk.local` file.

 ## License

 Laravel Dusk is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)